Adityabhaumik/beacon/README.md

 ## What Does It Do?

-This app basically allows you to share your location with other people also it uses firebase.
+This app basically allows you to share your location with other people.

 A few resources to get you started if this is your first Flutter project: